 Heal our land – We know how it feels when our bodies are under attack.
 Sickness and disease is our mortal enemy.
 Many prayers go out addressing the issue of healing our bodies.
 However, the Lord who has the power to heal our bodies also has the power to heal our land.

 Dishonesty represents a major obstacle to our communication flow with God.
 We can lie to our neighbor, we can lie to ourselves, but lying to God does not work.
 Actually, lying never works – and hiding from God does not work either.
 Adam and Eve were the first to try, without success.
 And why would we want to hide?
 There is absolutely no question about God’s merciful attitude.
-His patience is legendary.
+He is known to be patient.

-God forgives and forgets.
-He gives us a fighting chance – we just need to be honest with Him.
+God forgives and forgets – we just need to be honest with Him.
 He will right our wrongs, and He will heal our land.

 At set times Jesus went into the wilderness to pray.
 His regular practice of personal prayer manifested itself through the powerful presence of the Holy Spirit wherever He went.